-The loss of a job
+The lost job

 Tony and Ziva had been employed locally and were earning good money, plus full benefits including pension plan, medical benefits, paid vacation, and paid sick days.
 While they had been employed, their combined net income per month was in excess of $5,000.00 and they had two mortgages on their home, plus two car loans, a loan for new furniture that had been purchased for the living room, and bedroom, numerous charge cards, personal loans, and the usual food and utility bills.
 Tony and Ziva saw no problem with paying their debts and buying anything they desired.
 In short, life was good.